Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Check the following video to see how it works.

-Now, you know what we are trying to do here.
-We will design two Forms, create two Macros, and a few small programs on the Form's VBA module.
-This project also demonstrates how to create and use custom properties on the Form (besides the Properties that you see on the Property Sheet) to store values on the Form itself and retrieve them when you need them.
+Now that you understand our goal, we will design two forms, create two macros, and write a few small procedures in the forms’ VBA modules.
+This project also demonstrates how to create and use custom properties on a form—beyond the standard properties visible in the Property Sheet—to store values directly on the form and retrieve them when needed.

 The Design Task.